buildpacks/spec/image-extension.md

 Build args specified in `build.toml` MUST be provided to `build.Dockerfile` or `Dockerfile` (when applied to the build-time base image).
 Build args specified in `launch.toml` MUST be provided to `run.Dockerfile` or `Dockerfile` (when applied to the runtime base image).

-A runtime base image may indicate that it preserves ABI compatibility by adding the label `io.buildpacks.rebasable=true`.
-In the case of builder-specified Dockerfiles, `io.buildpacks.rebasable=false` is set automatically on the base image before a runtime Dockerfile is applied and must be explicitly set to `true` if desired.
-If multiple Dockerfiles are applied, all must set `io.buildpacks.rebasable=true` for the final value to be `true`.
+A runtime base image extension MAY indicate that it preserves ABI compatibility by adding the label `io.buildpacks.rebasable=true`.
+The `image-extender` MUST set `io.buildpacks.rebasable=true` on the final image only if `io.buildpacks.rebasable=true` on the base image and for all image extensions.

 ### Image Extensions Directory Layout